 Jane trained as a botanist and began her professional life as a plant ecologist.
 In 1989 Jane founded Plantlife International, becoming its first Chief Executive.
 In 1993, she initiated Planta Europa, the network of organizations working for plant conservation across Europe.
 Prior to joining the IUCN Secretariat, Jane was Chair of the IUCN UK National Committee, as well as a long standing member of the IUCN SSC Plant Conservation Committee.
 In 2003 she was awarded the OBE for services to international conservation.

 Deputy Director, Global Species Programme; SOS Director

 Rue Mauverney 28

 Jean-Christophe joined the Species Programme in 2001 as its Deputy Head.
 He oversees many diverse aspects of the Programme, including biodiversity assessments and input into several international agreements.
-His involvement with IUCN started 14 years ago when he was invited to join the SSC.
+He took the responsibility of developing SOS (Save our Species), which he oversees now.
+His involvement with IUCN started 21 years ago when he was invited to join the SSC.
 In early 2000, he joined the IUCN West Africa Regional Office where he was in charge of coordinating all aspects of the IUCN programme in Guinea Bissau.
 Jean-Christophe has extensive field experience in various parts of the world including Africa, South America, Saudi Arabia and the USA, where he spent 15 years.
 He started his career as a wildlife veterinarian with a main interest in primates.
-He has worked on the reintroduction of the Arabian Oryx and designed projects covering a wide variety of Neotropical species.
-His strong commitment to conservation led him to create an NGO (Kwata) in French Guiana where he spent 8 years.
-He has also published a number of scientific articles.
+He has worked on the reintroduction of the Arabian Oryx, translocation of primates, marine turtles and protected area management and designed projects covering a wide variety of Neotropical species.
+In 1994 he created an NGO (Kwata) in French Guiana where he spent 8 years.
+He has also published a number of scientific articles and books.

 Dr Thomas Brooks